franklin-hiciano/Touchpad-To-Touchscreen/README.md

 Touchpad → Touchscreen transforms an ordinary laptop touchpad into a simulated touchscreen.
 By placing your thumb, middle, and pinky fingers on the pad as a steady reference, the software predicts where your index finger would “touch” on the screen and moves the cursor there.
 It includes a visual grid and pointer indicator for calibration, gesture-based triggers for reliability, and even the option to save trace images of your finger movements for later analysis.

-This project is for experimenters, tinkerers, and anyone curious about alternative input methods — blending human ergonomics with creative software. **Available for Linux.**
+This project was made in a weekend with ChatGPT.
+It is for experimenters, tinkerers, and anyone curious about alternative input methods — blending human ergonomics with creative software. **Available for Linux.**

 ![20250924_154754(5)](https://github.com/user-attachments/assets/33969678-afaf-4863-978a-7c70951208f1)
 Me using the software.

 <img width="1409" height="924" alt="Screenshot_20250924_153321" src="https://github.com/user-attachments/assets/c434553e-4324-4a3c-92a2-10784e04f805" />
 The golden dot is where Touchpad To Touchscreen thinks my pointer finger is.
+The purple pizza is my pointer finger's range of motion.
 The three blue dots are my thumb, middle finger and pinky.
+Each circle is the path my fingers trace when I rotate my wrist.
+My hand generally moves together, so using the positions of my other fingers I can predict where the pointer will be.

 ## Installation